propah/juicescan/README.md

 # 🧃 Juicescan

-💪 Juicescan uses multiples sets of tools such as Shodan.io or Crt.sh aswell as its own to retrieve information on a target.
+💪 Juicescan uses a multitude of tools such as Shodan.io or Crt.sh aswell as its own to retrieve information on a target.

 🎯 It's a simple cli tool that aims to be powerful and discreet.